5l1v3r1/SAMSUNG-A5-FRP-BYPASS/README.md

 https://nr1.nu/a5/q.apk
 16. Open q.apk by install it last now you will have google accoutn manager in the list, scroll down until ou see google accoutn manager
 17. Press on email and password, now you see enter password but instead press on the 3 dots in upper right corner and sign in via web
-18. Once done ou are back at wifi settings# SAMSUNG GALAXY S7 - FRP BYPASS
+18. Once done ou are back at wifi settings and the device is yours! ;)
 #